Sellouts (song)

 "Sellouts" is a song by American electronic music group Breathe Carolina.
 It was released on February 18, 2014, as the second single from their fourth studio album Savages via Fearless Records.
 The song features Asking Alexandria vocalist, Danny Worsnop.
-The song was available for instant download for fans who pre-ordered the album.

 Background and composition

-"Sellouts" was written by David Schmitt, Kyle Even, Tommy Cooperman, Luis Bonet, Eric Armenta and Danny Worsnop while production was handled by Ian Kirkpatrick who also co-wrote the song.
+"Sellouts" was written by David Schmitt, Kyle Even, Tommy Cooperman, Luis Bonet, Eric Armenta and Danny Worsnop while production was handled by Ian Kirkpatrick, who also co-wrote the song.
 The track runs at 160 BPM and is in the key of B minor.
-The song features unclean vocals from Danny Worsnop of Asking Alexandria.
+Featuring guest vocals from Danny Worsnop of Asking Alexandria, the song was available for instant download for fans who pre-ordered the album.
+Musically, the track is described as electronicore, emo and rock.

 The song is about people who criticized the group for "changing their sound" and "selling out."
 When asked about the song on Twitter, David Schmitt stated, "'Sellouts' is about stupid people with stupid thoughts and zero knowledge."

 A dubstep version of the song was featured in their 2015 EP Thank You.